Defining FinOps in 2026

 Tagging Strategy

-A robust tagging policy is non-negotiable.
+A consistent tagging policy is non-negotiable.
 Every resource must have:

 CostCentre: Who pays for this?Environment: Prod, Staging, or Dev?Service: Which microservice does this belong to?Owner: Who can shut this down?